-How to work out, if you need to get out, or stay out and start working on you.
+How to work out, if you need to get out, or stay out of an Abusive relationship be it a parent, friend, partner, boss or family member and start working on you and your life

-If you are still in an abusive relationship right now or thinking about giving it another go, you need to ask yourself two questions and answer them honestly.
+If you are still in an abusive relationship right now, or around people who just bring you down, or thinking about giving it another go, you need to ask yourself two questions and answer them honestly.

 What is the cost to me of staying or going back to this relationship?

 What do I gain from this relationship, what would I gain going back?